 We encourage authors to make their data and methods as open as possible, by one of the following methods:

-- Provide a (DOI) link to the original data or code in a data repository as part of the manuscript.
+- Provide a (DOI) link to the original data or code in a data repository.

 If you do not have a GEUS email, contact the editor handling your submission who will arrange for the files to be uploaded on your behalf.

-All datasets are reviewed for completeness by a member of the editorial team and are published when the article is accepted, or earlier, by arrangement with the author.
-All published datasets receive a DOI, providing a permanent link between the dataset and the corresponding research article.
+All data sets are reviewed for completeness by a member of the editorial team and are published only when the article is published.
+All published data sets receive a DOI, providing a permanent link between the data set and the corresponding article.

-Published datasets can be updated as more data become available.
+Published datasets can be updated any time.
 All versions will be preserved.